RALLY: Role-Adaptive LLM-Driven Yoked Navigation for Agentic UAV Swarms: Experimental Results and Discussions

 \subsubsection{Impact of Role Number}

 Fig. \ref{RoleNum} illustrates RALLY's reward distributions under four different role configurations, including single role (\texttt{Executor}), two roles (\texttt{Commander}–\texttt{Executor}), three roles (\texttt{Commander}–\texttt{Coordinator}–\texttt{Executor}), and four roles (\texttt{Commander}–\texttt{Coordinator}–\texttt{Executor}–\texttt{Decoy}), where the \texttt{Decoy} role is specifically designed to divert enemy attention.
 The single-role setup achieves the lowest mean reward ($\approx -3,000$), or severely limited performance due to the absence of task decomposition and limited exploration–coverage trade-off.
 Introducing a dual-role hierarchy (\texttt{Commander}–\texttt{Executor}) yields a slight increase in mean reward but greatly enlarged whiskers, indicating that overreliance on the \texttt{Commander}'s decisions amplifies fluctuation and undermines group synergy.
 In contrast, the three-role configuration combines high average performance with smaller variance, demonstrating that introducing a \texttt{Coordinator} role effectively mediates the semantic planning benefits from the LLM while enhancing consistency and robustness through MARL's exploration and credit-assignment.
 Unfortunately, adding a fourth \texttt{Decoy} role reduces average reward and inflates variance, suggesting that excessive role granularity raises coordination overhead and consensus costs, thereby detracting from overall effectiveness.
-Overall, the three-role (\texttt{Commander}–\texttt{Coordinator}–\texttt{Executor}) architecture strikes the optimal balance between performance and stability within our two-phase LLM–MARL convergence framework, fully leveraging semantic decision making and reinforcement-driven exploration to achieve superior formation coverage and convergence stability.